 (b.
 1992, Stockholm, Sweden) is a cultural manager, curator and artist currently pursuing a master’s degree via the programme for Curating Arts at Stockholm University.
 She can frequently be seen sketching portraits of people on the commuter train or cuddled up in bed with a good book, science fiction movie or project.
 In her artistic practice, Paulina enjoys experimenting with artists’ books, plastic and textiles, exploring alternative worlds and oddities within her immediate environment.

 (b.
-1986, Dakahlia, Egypt) Artist based in Stockholm. whose practice includes drawing, text, sound, and other experiment-based mediums.
-In his works, Hamid is interested in documentation and how the internet and technology affects human behavior.
-His works often combine different methods such as archiving, philosophical inquiry and sarcastic.
-Holds a BFA with Honours from The Faculty Of Fine Arts in Cairo.
+1986, Dakahlia, Egypt) is a multidisciplinary artist, curator, researcher, and writer based in Stockholm, Sweden.
+He is the founder of the Egyptian Cassette Archive project.
+His practice includes drawing, text, sound, and other experiment-based mediums.
+Hamid is interested in documentation and how the internet and technology affect human behaviour.
+His works often combine different methods such as archiving, philosophical inquiry, and sarcasm.
+Hamid has shown his work in various venues, including the CairoTronica, Cairo; SOMA Art, Cairo; The Dutch Ministry of Foreign Affairs, The Hague; and Youth Salon, Cairo.
+He holds a BFA with Honours from The Faculty of Fine Arts (2009). www.amrhamid.com

 (b.
 1989, Zlín, Czech Republic) Painter who mostly paints naked people and strange deformed bodies.
 Curator with focus on the artist-run sector.
 BA in Art and Philosophy from Duncan of Jordanstone College of Arts and Design, Dundee, MA in Curating Art from Stockholm University, studied Bellas Artes at Universidad Politécnica de Valencia.
 Has a penchant for books, whisky, octopodes and discussions, ideally all combined in one beautiful blend.